Michel-Haddad77/BandUp-Final-Project/README.md

 ### User Stories

+#### Musician

-- As a musician, I want to browse bands, so that I can watch their video, apply by sending them a push notification, and call them.
+- As a musician, I want to browse bands, so that I can watch their demo video.
+- As a musician, I want to locate nearby bands.
+- As a musician, I want to call a band.
+- As a musician, I want to apply to bands by sending them a push notification.

+#### Band

-- As a band, I want to browse musicians, so that I can watch their video, show interest in their profile by sending a push notification, and call them
+- As a band, I want to browse musicians, so that I can watch their demo video.
+- As a band, I want to locate nearby musicians.
+- As a band, I want to call a musician.
+- As a band, I want to show my interest in musicians by sending them a push notification.

+#### Admin

+- As the admin, I want to browse all the users, so that I can remove a user from the app.
-- As the admin, I want to see all the users, and delete one in case of misconduct.
-I also want to browse and add new genres and instruments.
+- As the admin, I want to browse and add new genres and instruments.

 <br><br>